pressly/goose/README.md

 # goose

-Goose is a database migration tool.
+Gander is a database migration tool.
 Manage your database schema by creating incremental SQL changes or Go functions.

 This is a new fort with work still to be done

 ### Goals of this fork

-`github.com/geniusmonkey/goose` is a fork of `github.com/pressly/goose` which is a fork of `bitbucket.org/liamstask/goose` with the following changes:
+`github.com/geniusmonkey/gander` is a fork of `github.com/pressly/goose` which is a fork of `bitbucket.org/liamstask/goose` with the following changes:
 - TOML config file support multipule environments
-- [Default goose binary](./cmd/goose/main.go) can migrate SQL files only
+- [Default gander binary](./cmd/gander/main.go) can migrate SQL files only
 - Baseline migrations for existing databases
 - Migrate CLI to use cobra style commands
-- Update exposed API in package `github.com/geniusmonkey/goose` to do more with less
+- Update exposed API in package `github.com/geniusmonkey/gander` to do more with less
     - Eliminate the need to set a dialect prior to calling the api
     - Introduce adding new drivers/dialects with without updating core library
     - Seperate the CLI specific logic from core API